LokiFK/Kalender-Backend/README.md

     - This parameter can be used to pass data to php-tags in the HTML.

 #### HTML Part
-There are tags that manipulate, load or insert data directly in HTML (Warning: every space is important, we work with indexes of different characters):
+There are tags that manipulate, load or insert data directly in HTML (Warning: every space is important, we work with indexes of different characters).
+It is important to understand the order of the interpretation.
+First the safeData is set in.
+That means it can trigger other tags.
+So there should never be userdata in safeData becouse it could kill the whoole server.
+Next all the tags are interpreted cronological.
+If a tag loads other HTML files, it is interpreted first and then the `cursor` jumps to the end of the inserted section.
+At the end data is interpreted, it could be triggered by userdata from other tags but it cant do harm to server.
 - `{{ variable_name }}`
-    - This tag creates a place, where your variable, inserted in `array $data = array()`, can be inserted.
+    - This tag creates a place, where your variable, inserted in `array $data = array()` or in safeData, can be inserted.
     - It is also possible to get an variable in from an more-dimensional array using `.` between the keys of the dimensions.
 - `{! array_name: *Iteration template* !}`
-    - This tag allows you to loop over arrays.
+    - This tag allows you to loop over an array given under the same key (array_name) in the loopData.
+It can also be more-dimensionsl, keys split by a point
     - `*Iteration template*` is the element, that you want to create with every iteration.
     - Inside `*Iteration template*`, you can call the current iteration by using:
         - `{{ array_name(.*) }}` gives you the data behind the current iteration.
 Using the `.*` syntax, you can walk through json data.
         - `{{ array_name.iterationNr }}` gives you the current iteration index (= i)
+    - Also a new key with the additive `/inner` is added to loopData to allow nested for-loops.
+To avoid problems points to use more-dimensional arrays are replaced with `/`.
 - `{% ressource_type %}`
     - This tag inserts styles or scripts that live in `./public/[ressource_type]/[component_path]`.
     - `{% ressource_type/path_to_ressource %}`
         - If you want to load custom ressources, you can use this syntax.
 The `path_to_ressource` follows the naming of components.
+This time ressource_type means `css` or `js`.
 - `{+ snippet_path +}`
     - This tag inserts HTML snippets.
 The path format follows the component naming.
 - `{[ variable_name=>variable_value ]}`
-    - This tag manipulates `array $data = array()` by inserting another value.
-This is used to create different page titles for different pages
+    - This tag manipulates `array $data = array()` and `array $safeData = array()` by inserting another value.
+This is used to create different page titles for different pages or manage the navigationsbar.
 - `{# create container_name #}`
     - This tag creates a container, which you can later extend using `{# extend path_to_container_file@container_name #}`
+    - The file with the extend will be loadded in to the create tag of the other file.
+This is used for the template with general navigationbar and footer.
+    - If more than one extend-tag is used.
+The whole content with the last container is set into the next.
 - `<?php ?>`
     - This tag allows you to write plain php inside of HTML.
-It shouldn't be used if it's not neccessacy since it's not that secure.
+It shouldn't be used for a lot of logic.
+It has acess to the data, safeData, loopData and stuff as attributs of an object called replaceData.
+At the end data that is returned by the php-code is inserted into the place the php-tag has been.

 ### Auth
-Using APIs, Authentification is not as easy as usual.
-Since a session is not available, you have to store the logged in users somewhere else and create a new connection.
-The approach in this API uses the concept of Tokens, which are a 64 characters long, random string.
-When logged in, the token gets stored together with the user id and a timestamp.
+The approach in this API uses the concept of sessions with Tokens, which are a 64 characters long, random string.
+When logged in, the token gets stored together with the user id, ip and a timestamp.
 If you save the token on the local machine of the frontend-computer, you can always access your user id which has a connection to all of your data.
+Normally tokens expire 30 min after the last request but they can also be set to an endless lifespan.

 Auth is a very powerful class that allows you to manage the authentification system of your application with ease.
 - `Auth::registerUser(User $user)`